Rrojaski/pomodoro-0916/README.md

 # Pomodoro-0916

-Utility app built with Redux designed to keep track of track of stufy and rest sessions
+Utility app built with Redux designed to keep track of study sessions and ensuing breaks

 ## Getting Started